nizamphoenix/govt-hack-2020/README.md

   ![corona](https://github.com/nizamphoenix/govt-hack-2020/blob/master/Screenshot%20from%202020-08-15%2022-32-47.png)
   - Viruses like these need a host to survive like us,humans and their chance of survival increases if the host doesn't fall sick.
     For instance, the virus that caused covid-19 is often paired with bats in the news and other media because amalgamated with bats and did not bother them,however, there are debilitating effects when such a virus intrudes into the human world, and is insidious during the transmission.
-    This is exactly what happened with SARS in 2002, it emerged in an animal market in China where the meat did make contact with a bat infected with SARS, and we know that it doesn't bother bats much.
+    This is exactly what happened with SARS in 2002, it emerged in an animal market in China where the meat being sold was infected when the animal made contact with a bat infected with SARS.
+    Since then [**EcoHealth Alliance**](https://www.ecohealthalliance.org/personnel/dr-peter-daszak), a scientific group is making errands to bat caves in southern china and examining bats for coronaviruses, and alert the public.
+The process is risky...IoT can interfere here and help in expediting.
+A few years back researchers found a low-risk virus in bats called RaTG13 and later moved on since it did not impose any risk to humans, now while genome sequencing the SARS-CoV-2 they found a 96% match with the RaTG13 virus..they believe SARS-CoV-2 evolved from RaTG13.
+    *The researchers were looking for SARS family of virus and thus overlooked RaTG13.It is impossible to predict all forms of evolution of a virus.*